-An epidemiology report on the mesothelioma notifications in the suburbs surrounding the former asbestos plants in Gaythorne and Newstead has been prepared and analyses the preliminary data obtained from the Queensland Cancer Registry.
+An fact sheet on the epidemiology study of mesothelioma notifications in the suburbs surrounding the former asbestos plants in Gaythorne and Newstead has been prepared and analyses the data obtained from the Queensland Cancer Registry.

-The asbestos plant in Gaythorne operated from 1936 until 1983, and the fibroplant in Newstead operated from the mid-1930s until it closed in 1983.
+The asbestos plant in Gaythorne operated from 1936 until 1983, and the fibroplant in Newstead operated from the mid-1930s until 1984.

-As both asbestos factories have been closed for more than 20 years, general ambient contaminations are likely to have washed away with subsequent rain and flood events.
+As both asbestos factories ceased manufacturing asbestos products more than 30 years ago, general ambient contaminations are likely to have washed away with subsequent rain and flood events.

 If you have concerns, questions, or have lived in these areas please call 13 HEALTH (13 43 25 84).

 Information collected will be provided to the Metro North Public Health Unit (only with residents' consent) for follow up as part of the investigation.